macromuseum/macromuseum.github.io/_posts/2021-11-16-Career-Transitions.md

 **TL;DR: transitions are hard, being prepared is your best plan.**

 First I summarise the common themes across all transitions, followed by the overall take home message/advice, and then the specific points raised about each transition.
 Note that the aim of this exercise was to talk about the career *transitions* specifically rather than how to get the PhD/postdoc/job in the first place...

+*Apologies for not quote tweeting/HTing contributors, I ran out of time and a lot of comments are summaries of several people's comments.*

 ## Common themes